 Make sure you also check out our ultimate list of home safety measures you should take to make your home a much safer place (with printable checklist!).

 Inhaling one or two breaths of helium from a balloon usually won’t cause any permanent health damage in most people (4).
 However, it’s important to emphasize that inhaling helium is potentially dangerous and can have certain types of side effects, even serious ones.
-There are many recorded death caused by helium inhalation (5).
+There are many recorded deaths caused by helium inhalation (5).

 Your brain uses about 20% of the inhaled oxygen.
 Comparing the weight proportion of the brain to the whole body, that’s a pretty large amount.
-Brain cells require oxygen to be able to metabolize glucose that is their primary source of energy.
+Brain cells require oxygen to be able to metabolize glucose which is their primary source of energy.
 Consequently, in lack of oxygen brain cells can’t produce enough energy from the glucose molecules and they start to get damaged, and eventually die.
 Low levels of oxygen can cause anything from a headache to confusion (or even death), depending on the severity of the hypoxemia (6).

 So, not helium but the lack of oxygen is what damages and kills brain cells.
 The more helium you inhale, the more likely you will experience oxygen deprivation.
 Thus, inhaling too much helium is not your safest bet when it comes to brain health.